daniel-gallo/ARPTool/README.md

 ## Detector

-Two detectors have been implemented.
+This program will notify the user if an ARP spoofing attack is detected.
+To quit, just press `Control+C`.
 For a more thorough description [click here](doc/detector.md).

 ### Passive detector